Q) Explain why regular testing of water in Auxiliary Boilers is desirable.

 Ans:- Boiler water tests are tests to find a particular chemical compound or excess chemical compound in the boiler water.
 If you do the boiler water test correctly and regularly you can find excess compound or impurities in the boiler water and prevent following factors:-

-• Prevent corrosion in the boiler feed system by maintaining the boiler water’s alkaline condition.
+boiler feed system by maintaining the boiler water’s alkaline condition. - Prevent scale formation in

-• Control sludge formations which prevent carry over with the steam.
+which prevent carry over with the steam. - Determine the amount of

-• Determine the amount of impurities by which we can select appropriate treatment.
+impurities by which we can select appropriate treatment. - Exercise careful control

-• Improve efficiency, thus increasing boiler life and service period of boilers.
+increasing boiler life and service period of boilers. - For economical operation of

 Q) For each test normally carried out, state – Reasons for making the test.